The Patriots don't just need a new coach. They need a quarterback and talent to put around him

 Josh McDaniels had once been the heir apparent to Belichick before flopping as a head coach in Denver and Las Vegas.
 McDaniels spent 13 years as the Patriots offensive coordinator and was a member of the coaching staff for all six Super Bowl wins.

+“We’re looking for someone who can help us get back to the playoffs and win,” Kraft said.
+“I am very upset when we don’t win games, and it carries the whole week.
+So I promise you, I’ll be focused to do the best I can do to make sure we’re putting ourselves in the best long-term position to win for many years.”

 With his total control of the roster, Belichick was also the team’s de facto general manager.
-It’s unlikely Kraft will give so much power one person again, so it’s possible that hire will come first.
+Kraft said on Thursday he hadn’t had time to think about how the front office will be structured yet, or a timeline for who will be hired first.

 No decision has been announced for the rest of the coaching staff, which includes two of Belichick’s sons: Steve, who has been working the linebackers coach for the last four seasons, and Brian, who has worked with the safeties for the past four years.